Brant: The West Coast Party Goose

 International Red List

-On an international level, brant have not been identified as a species of great conservation concern.
-The IUCN, International Union for Conservation of Nature, assessed the brant as a species as recently as 2020 and found the populations fit the criteria of Least Concern (IUCN, 2020).
+On an international level, Brant have not been identified as a species of great conservation concern.
+The IUCN, International Union for Conservation of Nature, assessed the Brant as a species as recently as 2020 and found the populations fit the criteria of Least Concern (IUCN, 2020).
 The Least Concern Status is given to species that do not show severe signs of decline and do not fulfil the criteria of the other, more serious statuses (BirdLife International, n.d.).
 Consequently, the IUCN has decided increased species protection is unneeded.

 Washington Department of Fish & Wildlife